Liover Peguero Preview, Player Props: Pirates vs. Cardinals

 Liover Peguero At The Plate

-- Peguero is hitting .235 with two doubles, five home runs and four walks.
+- Peguero has two doubles, five home runs and six walks while batting .238.

-- Peguero has driven in a run in eight games this season (33.3%), including five games with more than one RBI (20.8%).
-He has also driven home three or more of his team's runs in one contest.
+- Peguero has driven home a run in nine games this year (36.0%), including more than one RBI in 24.0% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.